 Why Birds Migrate Differently

-While there are still many aspects of migration that are not understood, ornithologists agree that birds migrate to enhance their odds of survival.
-That may mean finding the best resources for successful breeding, taking advantage of different food sources or moving to more suitable habitats at different times of the year.
+While there are still many aspects of migration that are not fully understood, ornithologists agree that birds migrate to enhance their odds of survival.
+That may mean finding the best resources for successful breeding, taking advantage of different food sources, or moving to more suitable and safer habitats at different times of the year.

 12 Different Types of Bird Migration